-The mandatory modules at level 4 introduce students to a broad base of relevant and applicable, underpinning academic and work based learning skills and competences.
+The course has a module structure and consists of 12 mandatory modules.
+The modules at level 4 introduce students to a broad base of relevant and applicable, underpinning academic and work-based learning skills and competences.
+Modules such as FBMC1001-2007; FBMC1008 -2010; FBMC1010-2010; FBMC1009-2009 have been designed specifically to ensure the progression and development of fundamental knowledge, skills and understanding in identified areas of the programme.
+They are also aligned to the level 6 Top up degree modules and routes.
 Progression onto level 5 relies on the successful completion of at least 90 Credits of level 4 modules.
-However to be awarded the Foundation degree students have to achieve 120 credits at each level, i.e. all modules must be passed.
+However, to be awarded the Foundation degree students have to achieve 120 credits at each level, i.e. all modules must be passed.
+Assessment decisions are subject to a system of cross-institutional moderation and double marking.
+Examination Boards meet at the end of each year.